devleaks/cockpitdecks-docs/docs/Reference/Extending/Development/Packaging.md

 # Note about Deck Extensions

 Deck-specific extensions contain both physical deck and virtual web decks.
 The reason is that some virtual web deck extensions extensively rely on deck device drivers.

+# Package and Extension Discovery

+There is no black magic in automatic discovery.
+Packages and extensions are discovered

+- either because the extension inherit from a monitored class (example: Observables, Simulator, Deck, Activation, Representation),
+- or because configuration files are found at expected rendez-vous location (example `resources/decks`).

+## Class Extension

+Classes are found because they are loaded and inherit from a formal base class.

+## Configuration Extension

+New resources are found because they are located in required folder structures.
+Nous resources are loaded and either added or merged with existing ones.